 Executive chef Jocelyn Herland’s quintessential Autumn menu of seven courses includes Scottish seafood, such as lobster and seabass, while the six-course Menu Jardin has a creative, French-inspired selection of vegetable dishes, including pumpkin velouté.

-While the restaurant is not as costly as Ducasse’s Parisian counterpart, Plaza Athenee, those wanting a truly indulgent dining experience with the added benefit of privacy could take advantage of the restaurant’s private dining rooms (room hire starts at £200).
+While the restaurant is not as costly as Ducasse’s Parisian counterpart, Plaza Athenee, it is ideal for those wanting a truly opulent dining experience since they can indulge in the added luxury of private dining (room hire starts at £200).